 HTR (Heater): Most of the air comes out near the floor.
-The rest comes out from the defroster vents under the windshield and at the front side windows.
+The rest comes out from the defroster vents under the windshield and at your front side windows.
 This is best for cold weather.
 VENT: The air comes out at the vents on your instrument panel and at your front side windows.
-The air conditioner will not run.
-Adjust the temperature lever for warmer or cooler air.

 BI-LEV A/C: With this, outside air comes in through the heater floor vent and the instrument panel vents.
-If you move your temperature control lever between cold and hot, cooler air will come out of the upper vents while warmer air comes out of the floor vent.
 This setting is useful in cool weather with bright sunlight.

 NORM A/C: This setting cools the outside air.
-If you first used MAX A/C, use NORM A/C as soon as the vehicle has cooled down, so outside air will be going through your vehicle.
+If you first used MAX, use NORM as soon as the vehicle has cooled down, so outside air will be going through your vehicle.

 MAX A/C: This cools the air the fastest.
 Move the other lever all the way to Cold.
-MAX A/C lets in only a little air from the outside.
-You can use MAX A/C at first when it's really hot outside and you need to cool off quickly.
+MAX lets in only a little air from the outside.
+You can use MAX at first when it's really hot outside and you need to cool off quickly.